nikohou/pv-data-utility-suite/README.md

 ## Prelude

 This repository is a collection of useful python modules for PV System Engineering.
-They make use of the core functionalities of the pvlib package, but extend these for specific problems I had to solve within my own research.
+They make use of the core functionalities of the <a href="https://pvlib-python.readthedocs.io/en/stable/" target="_blank">pvlib</a> package, but extend these for specific problems I had to solve within my own research.

 I have included a tutorial-style jupyter notebook, pre-trained models, and exemplary data, which should allow you to make full use of this repo in no time.